-In this subject, you have opportunities to improve your communication skills: academic literacies, English language proficiency, and multiliteracies.
+This subject provides a base line for ALL students to learn and craft strategies in order to engage with and to create different types of academic multimodal texts for different purposes, contexts and audiences.
+The subject aims to improve your current level of communication skills: academic literacies, English language proficiency, and multiliteracies.
 Aligned with and embedded into your other Diploma subjects, it focuses on the communication skills you may need to complete the assessments in those subjects successfully.
 You can learn how to maintain academic integrity and follow academic conventions; you can develop your reading and listening skills, as well as your research and critical thinking skills, enabling you to search for, locate, and evaluate the relevance of academic texts.
 You can choose and reflect on strategies to develop your learning potential in academic, social and professional contexts.
-Developing your English language proficiency enables you to explore different types of language used for different text types, audiences, and contexts; you can develop your multiliteracy skills so you can express meaning as compelling written and spoken multimodal texts by using appropriate verbal and nonverbal meaning-making resources.
+Developing your English language proficiency enables you to explore different types of language used for different text types, audiences, and contexts; you can develop your multiliteracy skills so you can express meaning as compelling written and spoken multimodal texts by using appropriate verbal and non-verbal meaningmaking resources.
 Overall, during this subject, you can construct a communication 'tool kit' you can carry into your academic and professional future.